Advertisement

 Advertisement - Page continues below

-Worth noting that the new Ford Ranger and VW Amarok are essentially the same underneath courtesy of a tie up between the two brands – more ore on that in a bit – while as ever the Ranger is available in single cab and double cab variants.
+Worth noting that the new Ranger – which arrived back in 2022 – and the VW Amarok are essentially the same underneath too courtesy of a tie-up between the two brands (more on that in a bit), while as ever the Ranger is available in single cab and double cab variants.

 We’ll start with the looks.
-At the front it gets a new grille and ‘C-clamp’ LED (for the first time) headlights, while wider wheel arches improve the stance.
-The rear is dominated by the embossed Ranger namestamp in place of the old sticker, while it also gets a new light signature.
+At the front it gets an aggressive grille and smart ‘C-clamp’ LED headlights, while wider wheel arches improve the stance.
+The rear is dominated by the embossed Ranger name stamp in place of the old sticker, while it also gets a new light signature.
 It’s a smart looking thing, no doubt.

-But it’s had more than just a glow up, because beneath the new bodywork is an upgraded chassis now riding on a 50mm longer wheelbase and a 50mm wider track compared to the previous Ranger, meaning improved ride, handling and space.
+But it’s had more than just a visual glow up from the previous gen truck, because beneath the muscular bodywork is an upgraded chassis that rides on a 50mm longer wheelbase and a 50mm wider track, meaning improved ride, handling and space.

-Inside, meanwhile, the cabin is dominated by the new 10.1-inch or 12-inch portrait style centre touchscreen which gets Ford’s latest SYNC 4 infotainment system, while there’s been a general uplift in quality compared to its predecessor to better cater to both work and family duties.
+Inside, the cabin is dominated by the 10.1-inch or 12-inch portrait-style centre touchscreen which gets Ford’s latest SYNC 4 infotainment system, while there’s been a general uplift in quality compared with its predecessor to better cater to both work and family duties.
 More on that over on the Interior tab.

 Advertisement - Page continues below